 Of the many luau experiences the Hawaiian Islands have to offer, one of the best is Old Lahaina Luau.

-There are even crafts and games for the kids.
-Families love attending the Old Lahaina Luau as it is an experience like no other.
+There are even kids activities like crafts and games.
+Families love attending the Old Lahaina Luau as it is an experience like no other and so much fun.
 Sure, it’s a little pricey, but you’ll come away from it with a lei and banana bread while you also get a show and an open bar with your feast.

-Other Hawaiian luau possibilities in Kaanapali include the Drums of the Pacific at Hyatt Regency Maui Resort and Maui and Nui Luau at Black Rock at Sheraton Maui.
+Sadly, this luau is currently closed with reservations resuming February 1, 2024.
+Other Hawaiian luau possibilities in Kaanapali include the Drums of the Pacific at Hyatt Regency Maui Resort and Maui (reservations resuming November 19, 2023) and Nui Luau at Black Rock at Sheraton Maui (bookings begin December 20, 2023).
 In Wailea, opt for Te Au Moana or The Grand Wailea Luau.